cpjobling/EG-247-Resources/portfolio/lab01/README.md

 * Q: What are the frequencies of the notes A, B, and the second occurrence of C?

 Save your scale in an m-file called `scale.m`.
-The m-file should play the scale and then ALSO, PLAY IT BACKWARDS.
+The m-file should play the scale and then ALSO, PLAY IT BACKWARDS. (**Note**: Backwards does not mean flipped!).
 Attach your m-file to the lab portfolio before claiming your marks.

 ## What to hand in